agutell/Projects/README.md

 **PDF** is available at: [view](https://github.com/agutell/Projects/blob/main/Explainable%20Machine%20Learning%20in%20Cardiovascular%20Diagnostics.pdf)

-## Transfer Learning - A Deep Learning Approach
-The paper explores transfer learning together with pseudo labeling and semi-supervised learning.
 ## Quantization and Finetuning of LLMs
-Quantization and finetuning of Llama-2-7B and Mistral-7B for generation of WikiHow articles.
+In this work we tried to fine-tune large language models on a summarization task on a wikihow dataset.
+More precisely, we made our experimentations with Mistral-7B and LLama-2-7B.
+We used different parameter efficient tuning techniques such as QLoRA to be able to run the computations on limited resources.
+We proceeded to a hyper-parameter comparison on the low-rank adapter parameters, and used the best model for our final tuning.
+We found that descent results could be achieved, even with few steps of training, and with a low adapter rank.

 **Code** is available at: [GitHub Repository]([https://github.com/KTH-DD2412-Project-Group-18/diffusion_posterior_sampling](https://github.com/agutell/Quantization-and-Finetuning-of-LLMs))

 **PDF** is available at: [view](https://github.com/agutell/Projects/blob/main/Quantization%20and%20Finetuning%20of%20LLMs.pdf)

+## Transfer Learning - A Deep Learning Approach
+The paper explores transfer learning together with pseudo labeling and semi-supervised learning.

 ## TSA on Temperature and Exchange Rate
 Project report exploring time series forecasting on data from SMHI and exchange rate between the USD and EUR.

-## Reimplementation of Importance Weighted Autoencoders
+## [Re] Importance Weighted Autoencoders
 Reimplementation of Y. Burda, R. Grosse, and R. Salakhutdinov.
 Importance weighted autoencoders

 ## Active Debris Removal from Space
 Evaluation of an active debris removal method.
 This report explores an early-stage idea of how space debris can be removed more efficiently.